1935 Alabama Crimson Tide football team: Mississippi State

 Against their long-time rival, the Mississippi State Maroons, Alabama lost 20–7 at Denny Stadium.
 The loss was Alabama's first defeat against State since 1914, their first all-time SEC loss and their first all-time loss at Denny Stadium.
 The Maroons took a 13–0 lead in the first quarter after a pair of Charles Armstrong touchdown passes, first to Ike Pickle and then to Robert Thames.
 They then extended their lead to 20–0 by halftime after two-yard Pickle touchdown run in the second.
 In the third, Alabama scored their only touchdown after James Whatley blocked a Pickle punt that was returned twelve-yards by James Walker.
-The loss brought Alabama's all-time record against Mississippi State 17–5–2.